Petro31/easy-time-jinja/README.md

 ## `month(month)`

 Outputs the current month in your langauge.
 (Optional) Add the [month](https://github.com/Petro31/easy-time-jinja#arguments-for-each-macro) argument to get any translated month.
-The `month` argument can also be a datetime object.
+The `month` argument can also be a datetime object or entity_id.

 ```jinja
 {% from 'easy_time.jinja' import month %}